ls4154/YCSB-cpp/README.md

  * Small changes to make it behave more like the original YCSB
  * Supported Databases: LevelDB, RocksDB, LMDB, WiredTiger

-## NOTICE

-This repo is forked from [ls4154/YCSB-cpp](https://github.com/ls4154/YCSB-cpp) to support WiredTiger.

 # Build YCSB-cpp

 ## Build with Makefile on POSIX